Minerals are the foundation of the earth, what we walk on and feed on.

 Minerals, stones and gems have always been collected as curious objects of beauty and ornament, for their talismanic and healing powers, or as samples of scientific study to learn about the organization of matter and the natural history of the Earth.

-“Those who do not know the order of nature could easily mistake a crystal for a craft.”
+“Those who do not know the order of nature could easily confuse a crystal with a craft object.”

 It is easy to admire the beauty of minerals and gems, but understanding what they really are requires some study.